 If a student successfully completes a program of instruction which does not lead to an associate degree or diploma, he may be awarded a certificate.
 No less than 50 percent of the class credits must be earned at the college.
-Also, if he pursues a degree or diploma program but is unable to complete the degree or diploma requirements, he may, upon the recommendation of the appropriate instructional division and the Dean be issued a certificate provided the portion of study successfully completed is equivalent to an approved certificate program offered at the College.
+Also, if he pursues a degree or diploma program but is unable to complete graduation requirements, he may, upon the recommendation of the appropriate instructional division and the Dean be issued a certificate provided the portion of study successfully completed is equivalent to an approved certificate program offered at the College.
+A curriculum GPA of 2 must be achieved.